dshanske/indieweb-post-kinds/readme.md

 		* Duration is calculated and saved when post is saved - If start and end date is set it would override a manually set duration
 		* RSVP property created and the RSVP kind now available as an option
 		* Tags now an option for a reply-context and will be displayed as hashtags in future.
+		* Facebook manual embed code removed as Facebook is now supported by WordPress as of 4.7 for embeds
+		* Google Plus manual embed code removed even though Google Plus is not supported mostly because did not wish to maintain as sole exception
+		* Add whitelist - oembed will only be used if one of the officially whitelisted sites is there.
+Otherwise it will use the link-preview generation.
+Global shutoff still an option.
+		* Set default post format based on post kind.
 	= Version 2.4.4 =
 		* Simplify coding standards issues
 		* Update settings